DrupalizeMe/drupal_user_guide/README.txt

 ---------------------

-See the ASSETS.yml file in this directory, and files it references, for copyright and license information for the text source files in this project.
+See the ASSETS.yml file in this directory, and files it references, for copyright and license information for the text source files and images in this project.
 Output files produced and displayed by this project also must contain copyright/license information.